-- Make sure that the target "...\simufact\additive\4.1\bin\simufact additive.exe" of the shortcut to launch the program is correct. - Open a command prompt, navigate to the installation directory and start . . .\simufact\additive\4.1\bin\simufact additive.exe from within the command prompt.
+- Check the hints given in Section 3.1.1.2 above. - Make sure that the target "...\simufact\additive\2022.1\bin\simufact additive.exe" of the shortcut to launch the program is correct. - Open a command prompt, navigate to the installation directory and start ...\simufact\additive\2022.1\bin\simufact additive.exe from within the command prompt.
 Watch for errors. - Check in the WindowsTM Taskmanager whether simufact additive.exe is running.
 Note: The WindowsTM pop-up messages indicating an application crash may be disabled on your system.